Volunteer Handbook

 The LGBTQ Center is committed to providing a safe, violence-free workplace for our employees and volunteers.
 Due to this commitment, we discourage volunteers and staff from engaging in any physical confrontation with a violent or potentially violent individual or from behaving in a threatening or violent manner.
 Threats, threatening language, or any other acts of aggression or violence made toward or by anyone will not be tolerated.
 A threat may include any verbal or physical harassment or abuse, attempts to intimidate others, menacing gestures, stalking, or any other hostile, aggressive, and/or destructive actions taken for the purposes of intimidation.
 This policy covers any violent or potentially violent behavior that occurs in the workplace or at organization-sponsored functions.

 All staff and volunteers of The LGBTQ Center bear the responsibility of keeping our work environment free from violence or potential violence.
-Anyone who witnesses or is the recipient of violent behavior should promptly inform their supervisor or Executive Director.
+Anyone who witnesses or is the recipient of violent behavior should promptly inform their supervisor or The Board of Directors.
 All threats will be promptly investigated.
 No one will be subject to retaliation, intimidation, or discipline as a result of reporting a threat in good faith under this guideline.

 Any individual engaging in violence against the organization, its volunteers/staff, or its property will be prosecuted to the full extent of the law.
 All acts will be investigated, and the appropriate action will be taken.
 Any such act or threatening behavior may result in disciplinary action up to and including termination.